 Historic Zadar is the fifth largest city in Croatia and located on an island with limited access for cars.
 It is possible to walk from one end of the town to the other in about 15 minutes.
 This is the place to hang out, eat seafood and cheese or simply follow the example of Alfred Hitchcock, the film director who said that Zadar quay offered the most beautiful sunset in the world.

-Meet the locals.
 I came to the city after three days of sailing and some concentration on the sea.
-In Zadar you don’t need to do anything but be present.
+In Zadar you just need to be present.
 This is a very relaxed city, in this respect quite different from Dubrovnik little further south on the coast.
 Every morning locals flock to the old town and cafes to meet friends.
 Calle Larga is one of the main streets and even on a Thursday morning it reminds me of a long Catwalk with cafés on both sides.
 Both here and on People’s Square the sight of beautiful local women tend to be especially dominant on Saturday morning.

 “I’ve been here for 46 years and I’m rarely outside.
 Here I work and concentrate on praying seven times a day.
 Recently Sister Johanna passed away and I had to leave the house for her funeral.
 She was 90 and ill for years, now we have space for another and younger nun.
 Here we only watch TV when our Pope has an important speech or our favourite club Hajduk Split plays an important match”, sister Ivana told.

 Seafood.
 Someone once named Zadar as the town of gold.
 But it’s definitely a town of islands and delicious seafood.
-Try catch of the day and black risotto with squid and octopus at Restaurant Kornat, next to Bastion Hotel.
-This place is really in a class of its own in the Old Town. www.restaurant-kornat.com
+Try catch of the day and black risotto with squid and octopus a restaurant next to Bastion Hotel.
+This place is really in a class of its own in the Old Town.

-In the other end of town Kanoba Skoblar was awarded the best restaurant in 2013 of the local Tourist Board.
+At the other end of town, Kanoba Skoblar was awarded the best restaurant of the local Tourist Board.
 This is the oldest tavern with stone interior and a terrace, serving fish and meat with an extensive wine list.

-Travel.
+Get me there.
 Ryanair flies to Zadar Airport from UK, Belgian, Denmark, France, Ireland, Norway, Sweden and Germany.
-It’s also possible to arrive by catamaran from Italy (Ancona).
-There is a bus/train station next to the Old Town.
+It’s also possible to arrive by catamaran from Italy (Ancona) and here is a bus/train station next to the Old Town.